Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-00.md

 #  Introduction

 This section specifies the the family of Hashed Token (HT-*) SASL mechanisms.
-This mechanism was designed to be used with short-lived tokens, used as shared secrets, for authentication.
 It provides hash agility, mutual authentication and is secured by channel binding.

-TODO Add explanation about the intended primary use case (e.g., [@xep-isr-sasl2])?
+This mechanism was designed to be used with short-lived tokens for quick, one round-trip, re-authentication of a previous session.
+Clients are supposed to request such tokens from the server after being authenticated using a "strong" SASL mechanism (e.g. SCRAM).
+Hence a typical sequence of actions using SASL-HT may look like the following:

+F> ~~~
+F> A) Client authenticates using a strong mechanism (e.g., SCRAM) F> B) Client requests secret SASL-HT token
+F>    <normal client-server interaction here>
+F> C) Connection between client and server gets interrupted F>    (e.g., WiFi ↔ GSM switch)
+F> D) Client resumes previous session using the token from B F> E) Client requests secret SASL-HT token
+F>    [goto C]
+F> ~~~
+Figure: Example sequence using SASL-HT

+An example application protocol specific extension based on SASL-HT is [@XEP-ISR-SASL2].

 Since the token is not salted, and only one hash iteration is used, the HT-* mechanism is not suitable to protect long-lived shared secrets (e.g. "passwords").
 You may want to look at [@RFC5802] for that.